proalmaz/libft/README.md

 # Usage
 `make`

-now you can link libft.a file with our files.
+now you can link libft.a file with your files.